 Each year, from 25 November (Day for the Elimination of Violence Against Women) to 10 December (Human Rights Day), an international campaign takes place to challenge violence against women and girls.

-Latin America has the highest rates of gender-based-violence (GBV) in the world, with just six countries representing 81% of global cases.
-During the early pandemic cases surged, as women and girls experiencing abuse in their homes, found they had nowhere to go and no-one to turn to.
+As a result of the COVID pandemic, gender-based violence cases in Latin America and across the world have surged as women and girls experiencing abuse in their homes found they had nowhere to go and no-one to turn to.

 Armed conflict also plays a significant role in the level of violence faced by women and girls around the world.
 In the case of Colombia, women experience high levels of conflict-related sexual violence due to the country’s ongoing armed conflict, which has spanned more than 50 years.

 Despite Colombia’s historic peace agreement in 2016 and ongoing peace talks, gender-based violence continues to be used as a strategy of terror in Colombia used to control communities.

 In Cauca, south-west Colombia, indigenous communities are facing high levels of violence.